Discrimination against parents with disabilities in child custody cases

 - Modifying custody statutes to eliminate discriminatory language

-Judges and family law attorneys must also act on their own to understand the challenges that parents with disability face in custody proceedings -- challenges that are greater than those they face as parents.
+Judges and family law attorneys must also act on their own to understand the challenges that parents with disability face in custody proceedings -- challenges that are greater than those they face as parents, such as financial burdens or ABLE account considerations.
 If you are disabled and are concerned about your child custody case, an experienced lawyer can help you provide evidence of your ability as a parent, something that is far more important than your intellectual, psychiatric or physical disability.

 Source: National Council on Disability, "Rocking the Cradle: Ensuring the Rights of Parents with Disability and Their Children," 2012

 Since 1980 the AV-rated law firm of Hale Ball has served the legal needs of individuals and businesses.
 Our team of attorneys include lawyers named to Super Lawyer and Rising Star lists, as well as attorneys with advanced legal degrees, specialty certifications and lawyers who teach their areas of practice to other lawyers.